 Back in my early days of being published, I would read and respond to every single piece of mail I got.
 These days, I either spend my working hours answering email or spend them writing books.
 Most of the time, I opt for writing books... but I do try to read as much as I can, and answer as often as possible.
 If you want to stay in touch, feel free to find me on Facebook or follow me on Twitter, where I'm @JenniferWeiner.
 I write funny things!
 Time Magazine said so!

 What’s your sign?

 Somebody actually asked me this at a reading once, at the Powell's in Portland and I said, "Aries."

-The woman who asked said, “okay, what’s your rising sign?”
-I said, “I have no idea and I don’t even know what that is.”
-She said, “What time were you born?”
-Again, I had no idea, so I called my mother, who threw her hands in the air and said, “There were four of you!
-Do you think I have any idea what time any of you were born?”
-After careful questioning and careful applications of mockery, she narrowed it down to “I think it was light out.”
-So I don’t know my rising sign and probably never will.
+The woman who asked said, "okay, what's your rising sign?"
+I said, "I have no idea I don't even know what that is."
+She said, "what time were you born?"
+Again, I had no idea, so I called my mother, who threw her hands in the air and said, "There were four of you!
+Do you think I have nay idea what time any of you were born?"
+After careful questioning and careful applications of mockery, she narrowed it down to "I think it was light out."
+So I don't know my rising sign and probably never will.
 Which is sad!

 Is Jennifer Weiner really your name?

-This isn’t actually a frequently-asked question – in fact, I’ve only ever been asked it once – but it was too funny not to include.
-The answer I gave, when I stopped laughing, is that Jennifer Weiner is, actually, my name, and that if I was going to come up with a fake I would choose something that was more alphabetically advantageous (not to mention easier to pronounce.)
+This isn't actually a frequently-asked question - in fact, I've only ever been asked it once - but it was too funny not to include.
+The answer I gave, when I stopped laughing, is that Jennifer Weiner is, actually, my name, and that if I were going to come up with a fake I would choose something that was more alphabetically advantageous (not to mention easier to pronounce.)

 So your last name’s not pronounced Weener?